 - Email: hua.dai@csuci.edu

 - Zoom (by appointment)

 - Canvas conversation

+- Office Location: 2170 MVS Hall

-- Office Hours: This course is delivered online via an asynchronous mode.
-Please use email to communicate with me or schedule a Zoom meeting during virtual office hours (10:30-noon, Mondays & Wednesdays.
+- Office Hours: Please use email to communicate with me or schedule a meeting during office hours (10:30-noon, Mondays & Wednesdays.)

-Dear students
+Dear students-

 Welcome to MIS310 - Management Information System Fall 2023 class!
 I am really glad you are here.
-We have an exciting eight weeks together to learn and do quite a bit (starting officially on August 19, 2023).
+We have an exciting sixteen weeks together to learn and do quite a bit (starting officially in the week of August 21).
 I hope you find this class as beneficial and rewarding as I intended with its design.
 In preparation for the class, please log in to your CI Learn via Canvas and click on our course name from the "Dashboard" and review all the information presented in the "Course Information" module.
 The "Course Information" module includes the syllabus as a whole for ease of printing but the various areas of the syllabus are provided as topics in the "Course Information" area for quick access within Canvas.
 I also prepared a detailed course calendar.
 Please review the calendar and let me know if you have any questions about the topics and schedule.
 Again, welcome to our MIS310 class.
 I am very much looking forward to working with each of you!
-Wish you have a successful summer semester!
+Wish you a successful semester!